What is Counseling?

 Counseling vs. Psychology vs. Social Work

-The fields of counseling, psychology, and social work are similar in their goals, but different in their approaches and practices.
+The fields of counseling, psychology, and social work share similar goals but differ in their approaches and practices.
 Understanding both the similarities and differences may help you make the best decision for your career.

-Counseling differs from psychology in that professionals in the two fields typically obtain different degrees, complete different training, and implement different strategies and approaches in their practices.
+Counseling differs from psychology in that professionals in the two fields typically hold different degrees, complete different training, and use different strategies and approaches in their practice.
 Though both professions may assess and treat mental disorders, psychology generally takes a more narrow approach to mental disorders, while counselors implement a more holistic approach.
 Psychologists generally approach mental disorders from a clinical standpoint, while counselors often focus on talk therapy combined with evaluating various factors of a client’s life.

 Learn more about mental health counseling and clinical psychology.

 Counseling differs from social work in that professionals in the two fields typically obtain different education and training.
 Unlike counseling, some levels of social work only require a bachelor’s degree in social work, though social workers must obtain a master’s for certain jobs, like a clinical social worker.
-Both require state licenses, but the process and requirements to obtain a license are different.
+Both require state licenses, but the processes and requirements for obtaining them differ.

 Learn more about mental health counseling and social work.